 You can apply for an administrative review if either:

 - your application was refused on eligibility grounds

 - you were granted pre-settled status but think you qualify for settled status

-You can also make a new application under the scheme.
-This application will be free if you:
+You can also make a new application under the EU Settlement Scheme at any point, for example if you want to move from pre-settled status to settled status.
+This application will be free.

 You’ll need to complete the administrative review application form.